gaelph/tabtab.nvim/README.md

 Bring the power of AI code suggestions directly into your Neovim workflow.
 Inspired by modern AI-powered editors like Cursor and Zed, tabtab.nvim provides intelligent, context-aware code completions that help you write better code faster.

+> Disclaimer: This is early stages for tabtab.
+Expect things to break.

 ## Features

 - **Intelligent Code Suggestions**: Get contextually relevant code completions as you type